garfieldpigljy/CrowdLabelwithTextContent/README.md

 ## Descriptions of Questions
-- CHINESE: the meaning of Chinese vocabularies.
+- Chinese (CHI): the meaning of Chinese vocabularies.

-- ENGLISH: the most analogically similar word pair to a word pair.
+- English (ENG): the most analogically similar word pair to a word pair.

-- ITMANAGE: the basic knowledge of information technology.
+- Information Technology (ITM, ITMANAGE): the basic knowledge of information technology.

-- MEDICINE: about medicine efficacy and side effects.
+- Medicine (MED): about medicine efficacy and side effects.

-- POKEMON: the Japanese name of a Pokemon with English name.
+- Pokemon (POK): the Japanese name of a Pokemon with English name.

-- SCIENCE: intermediate knowledge of chemistry and physics.
+- Science (SCI): intermediate knowledge of chemistry and physics.

 ## Citation